mjmaisey/roon-extension-keyboard-remote/README.md

   You will then be able to boot once with HDMI on.
 Log in, start dietpi-config, go to Audio options and turn off 'PSU noise reduction' to fix the problem.

+* If you're installing this extension on multiple

 ------------